zhaoying2931/Ying/README.md

 **2. To customize the portfolio main page:**
 - Modify the `src/index.hbs` and the `src/index-partials/project.hbs` files
 - Modify the font style, font size, font color etc, go to change the `src/sass/main.scss`

-**3. To customize the child page:**
-- Modify the `src/page.hbs` and the `src/index-partials/project.hbs` files
-- Modify the font style, font size, font color etc, go to change the `src/sass/main.scss`